Introduction

 Market Failures and Externalities

-Particularly in the case of negative externalities, costs are not often included in market prices, prompting many to “advocate for government intervention to curb negative externalities through taxation and regulation.”
+Particularly in the case of negative externalities, costs are not often included in market prices.
+This prompts many to “advocate for government intervention to curb negative externalities through taxation and regulation.”
 Government measures often include subsidies to offset costs of negative externalities; taxation meant to discourage the activities imposing an externality, such as a carbon tax; or regulations, such as environmental or health-related legislation, like the development of the Environmental Protection Agency.
 This PolicyEd video breaks it down (1 min):

 Subsidies and Taxes